Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 currently supported options are `:lex`, `:deglex` and `:degrevlex`.

-Like for univariate polynomials, a shorthand version of this function is provided when the number of generators is greater than `1`: given a base ring `R`, we abbreviate the constructor as follows:
+Like for univariate polynomials, a shorthand version of this function is provided when the number of generators is greater than `1`: given a coefficient ring `R`, we abbreviate the constructor as follows:

 ```julia